chaabaj/grunt-module-merge/README.md

 # grunt-module-merge

 > Experimental
-> Plugin to merge file into module file using @module comment annotation.
+> Plugin to create module by merging files using a module declaration file

 ## Getting Started
 This plugin requires Grunt.